ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

 - [Reflection](https://www.graalvm.org/jdk17/reference-manual/native-image/dynamic-features/Reflection/)
 - [URL Protocols](https://www.graalvm.org/jdk17/reference-manual/native-image/dynamic-features/URLProtocols/)

 The analysis should be also done on the third-party libraries used in the module.
 Some third-party libraries might be already GraalVM compatible, this should be verified with the third-party library owners.
-You can also refer to the configurations for some of the commonly used libraries in [graalvm-reachability-metadata repository](https://github.com/oracle/graalvm-reachability-metadata/tree/master/metadata).
+You can also refer to the configurations for some commonly used libraries in [graalvm-reachability-metadata repository](https://github.com/oracle/graalvm-reachability-metadata/tree/master/metadata).

 ### Test a sample application with GraalVM